-The goal of the America Crece initiative, or, in English, the America Grows initiative, is that entrepreneurs have incentives and security to invest in the countries of the hemisphere and that the plan has immediate and concrete impact.
+The goal of the America Crece initiative, or, in English, the America Grows initiative, is to ensure that entrepreneurs have incentives and security to invest in the countries of the hemisphere and that the plan has an immediate and concrete impact.

 Talk to us, if you are seeking to expand your business in Central America.

-On Tuesday December 17, 2019, the U.S. government officially rolled out the America Grows Initiative.
-This is a program aimed at promoting job creation in the Americas and reviving economic growth, as well as facilitating infrastructure projects that are greatly needed throughout the region.
+On Tuesday, December 17, 2019, the U.S. government officially rolled out its America Grows Initiative.
+This is a program aimed at promoting job creation in the Americas and reviving economic growth, as well as facilitating infrastructure projects that are greatly needed throughout the hemisphere.

 The event was attended by finance, energy and infrastructure ministers from Latin America and the Caribbean.
 In addition to Treasury Secretary Steve Mnuchin, Commerce Secretary, Wilbur Ross, and other senior U.S. officials were present.

 The region encompassed by the America Crece initiative reportedly needs between US $100 billion and US $150 billion annually in investment in new infrastructure.
 Due to the growth of population centers and economic markets, greater investment is needed to ensure market diversification, energy security, and continued growth.
 President Trump’s special advisor and senior director for Western Hemisphere Affairs of the National Security Council, Mauricio Claver-Caron, has observed that the America Crece initiative will serve as “a catalyst of growth for the private sector.”

 Claver-Caron went on to state that because “the United States has the most vibrant economy in the world at present, U.S. leaders want that growth to be reflected in the rest of the Western Hemisphere with our neighbors and with our allies.”
 This includes the countries that make up the Northern Triangle in Central America of Central America, the Caribbean, and the South American continent.